Subscribe to our mailing list.

 The Gold-Silver Ratio has been as low as 2.5 oz of silver to acquire 1 oz of gold (ancient Egypt).
 The Gold-Silver Ratio has gotten as high as over 100 oz of silver to buy 1 oz of gold in the 1930s as the US government forced US citizens to turn in their gold coin savings.

 The following chart covers the past 300 years of the Gold-Silver Ratio.

 What happened with the Gold-Silver Ratio following the US Civil War?

 Gold Silver Ratio 70 Year Chart

-Given the way both the silver spot price and gold spot price are currently mainly discovered by dominating synthetic derivatives at this moment in time, it is not really until lessoning supplies vs increased demand factors exacerbates, do we often historically see the Gold Silver Ratio drop sharply.
+Given the way both the silver spot price and gold spot price are currently mainly discovered by dominating synthetic derivatives at this moment in time, it is not really until lessening supplies vs. increased demand factors exacerbate, do we often historically see the Gold Silver Ratio drop sharply.